cthoyt/cthoyt.github.io/_posts/2023/2023-03-12-obolibrary-masquerade.md

      submitted to the OBO Foundry
    - The Reagent Ontology (REO) was abandoned and never submitted to the OBO Foundry
-4. Ontologies that closely used by the OBO Foundry ecosystem, and are somtimes mistaken for being in it (e.g., EFO)
+4. Ontologies that closely used by the OBO Foundry ecosystem, and are sometimes mistaken for being in it (e.g., EFO)
 5. Not all ontologies, controlled vocabularies, or other semantic spaces have associated PURLs.
 Several registries (e.g., Prefix Commons, BioContext,